-Limited Term Assistant US Attorney - Eastern District
+Assistant US Attorney- Eastern District US Attorney’s Office

-Qualifications: Applicants must possess a J.D. degree, be an active member of the bar (any jurisdiction), and have at least two (2) years of post-J.D. experience.
+Required Qualifications: Applicants must possess a J.D. degree, be an active member of the bar (any jurisdiction), and have at least three years of post-J.D. experience.
 United States citizenship is required.

 Preferred Qualifications: Hiring for AUSA positions within the USAO is highly competitive.
 The USAO seeks a diverse complement of lawyers with a wide range of exceptional skills and experience, unified by keen intelligence and sincere commitment to public interest.
 Litigation experience, superior academic record, excellent writing skills, impeccable character, demonstrated interest in public service, courtroom presence, and the ability to work with and relate to a wide variety of people are all taken into account.
 Most attorneys hired have several years of experience, although highly qualified recent graduates with some experience in practice or as a judicial clerk are also considered.

-Salary: The range of starting pay (including locality differential applicable to the USAO, Eastern District of Michigan’s Detroit duty station) is $68,230 to $166,400.
+The range of starting pay (including locality differential applicable to the USAO, Eastern District of Michigan’s Detroit duty station) is $68,505 to $170,700.

-Application Process: Applications for this vacancy will be accepted through June 3, 2019.
-Applicants are evaluated by a hiring committee based on such factors as academic performance, trial experience, research and writing ability, oral communication skills, and other legal and community service and experience.
+Applications for this vacancy will be accepted through March 27, 2020.
+Applicants are evaluated by the Hiring Committee on the basis of such factors as academic performance, trial experience, research and writing ability, oral communication skills, and other legal and community service and experience.

 Interested persons should provide the following information: